• HOME

 Viking Creek Trail

 An interpretive trail that’s great for families, you can expect educational signage and a newly groomed trail that feels safe and easy to walk on but fully immersed in the wetlands nature.
 Look out for the bear claw marks on some of the trees!
 With accessibility for all visitors, this is one of the best mellow outdoor things to do in Whitefish.
-Free.
+It’s also free to access.

 Winter Activities vs. Summer Activities

 There’s also skiing of course, in the wintertime.
-Whitefish Mountain Resort is the biggest draw (and you can also do mountain biking, hiking, and zip-lining here in the summer.)
+Whitefish Mountain Resort is the biggest draw.
+In the summer you can also seek out mountain biking, hiking, and zip-lining here.

 Side note: if it’s raining, or you don’t want to be outside, check out the Whitefish Theatre Company.
 They put on excellent productions!